NIFTy-PPL/NIFTy/docs/source/start.rst

 Its required capabilities are expressed by the abstract :class:`Domain` class.
 A domain must be able to answer the following queries:

-- its total number of data entries (pixels)
+- its total number of data entries (pixels), which is accessible via the :attr:`~Domain.size` property
-- the shape of the array that is supposed to hold them
+- the shape of the array that is supposed to hold these data entries (obtainable by means of the :attr:`~Domain.shape` property)
-- equality/inequality to another :class:`Domain` instance
+- equality comparison to another :class:`Domain` instance

 Unstructured domains